Tuesday, October 14, 2008

-Registration for all Certification classes is handled directly by Vondell at PMC Connection.
-Or call 972-288-9052
+•Registration for all Certification classes is handled directly by PMC Connection.
+Please call 866-PMC-CLAY (866-762-2529).

-Location, directions, map and other important info will be e-mailed after registration.
+•Location, directions, map and other important info will be e-mailed after registration.

-If you have any questions, please feel free to contact me at LoraHartJewels (!at) Earthlink.net.
+If you have any questions, please feel free to contact me.

 PMC Connection's Certification Classes have been designed for those metal clay enthusiasts who want to expand their knowledge of and improve their skill set with metal clay.
 The techniques taught are comprehensive, challenging and creative.
 At the end of a two day learning experience, the successful student will leave with a new level of assurance and a higher level of proficiency with Precious Metal Clay.